 - id The ID for the widget. - style A style object.
-If no style is provided, a default style will be applied to the widget. - content (list[tuple[str, Widget]] | None) The initial content to display in the OptionContainer.
-A list of 2-tuples, each of which is the title for the option, and the content widget to display for that title. - on_select (callable | None) Initial on_select handler.
+If no style is provided, a default style will be applied to the widget. - content (list[OptionContainerContent] | None) The initial OptionContainer content to display in the OptionContainer. - on_select (OnSelectHandler | None) Initial on_select handler.